aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Usage:  [OPTIONS] COMMAND [ARGS]...

-      Create visual representations of part of the provenance graph.
+      Create visual representations of the provenance graph.

     Options:
       --help  Show this message and exit.

     Commands:
-      generate  Generate a graph from a ROOT_NODE (specified by pk or uuid).
+      generate  Generate a graph from a given ROOT_NODE.

 .. _verdi_group: